DrKain/better-windows-11/README.md

 <details>
 <summary>Restore old context menu</summary><br>

+*For some reason Windows 11 downgraded the context menu, showing a "simplified" version until you click "show more".
+This tweak ensures the full context menu is always shown.*

-1. Click on Start, search for command prompter
+1. Click on Start, search for command prompt
-2. Right-click on and select "Run as Administrator"
+2. Right-click and select "Run as Administrator"
 3. Paste the following command:
 ```
 reg.exe add "HKCU\Software\Classes\CLSID\{86ca1aa0-34aa-4e8b-a509-50c905bae2a2}\InprocServer32" /f